-There are those who, albeit ensconced in the grips of desire, comment, "I can stop whenever I want."
-Rav Yeruchem emphatically states that this is untrue.
-This person is ashamed to admit that he is too weak to break the hold the yetzer hora has on him.
+There are those who although gripped by desire, say, "I can stop whenever I want."
+Rav Yeruchem emphatically states that this is not true.
+This person is ashamed to admit that he is too weak to break the hold the yetzer hara has on him.
 He is just a "regular" person.
-He is not a pele.
+He is not a peleh.